rslangl/leetcode/two-sum/README.md

-# add-two-numbers
+# two-sum

-This is the add-two-numbers project.
+This is the two-sum project.

 # Building and installing

 See the [BUILDING](BUILDING.md) document.